 - And as Lauren described in her question, our beach is painted all one color (Sherwin William’s White Heron) while our home in Richmond has a variety of neutrals throughout.
 Here’s a sampling of the difference:

 - Like we described in the episode, part of the decision was just practical.
 We painted – and repainted! – our Richmond house ourselves over the years, but we contracted painters to paint the beach house all at once as part of that reno.
 If we were doing our Richmond house all over again, we’d probably use fewer colors, but we don’t regret the variety, especially since it helped us land on some of our favorite neutrals.

-- We use Benjamin Moore’s Edgecomb Gray in a lot of the spaces that get great natural light, like our master bedroom (below), office, dining room, and foyer.
+- We use Benjamin Moore’s Edgecomb Gray in a lot of the spaces that get great natural light, like our bedroom (below), office, dining room, and foyer.

 - But we found a slightly lighter and cooler neutral like Behr’s Irish Mist worked better in rooms on the back of our house that get less sunlight – like our bonus room (below) and kitchen.

 - The other colors shown in the grid above are more one-off colors.
-Ben Moore’s Going To The Chapel is in our son’s room and laundry room, Simply White is in our living room (below), Revere Pewter is in our master closet, and Sparrow is a dark accent color in our guest bedroom.
+Ben Moore’s Going To The Chapel is in our son’s room and laundry room, Simply White is in our living room (below), Revere Pewter is in our closet, and Sparrow is a dark accent color in our guest bedroom.

 - This is the inflatable stand-up paddleboard that I got for Father’s Day that we’ve been using the heck out of this summer.
 My favorite is when we all steal away to the beach around sunset and get to take wonderfully clichéd pictures like the one above.